Damning Boeing Emails Say 737 MAX Was designed By Clowns - UrduPoint

 The communications, released by Boeing following their disclosure to lawmakers and regulators, raised fresh questions about the aerospace giant, which has been in crisis mode since March following a pair of MAX crashes that claimed 346 lives and grounded the company's best-selling plane.

-And adding to the problems a top MAX supplier, Spirit AeroSystems, announced Friday it will lay off 2,800 employees, and possibly more, after Boeing halted production of the top-selling plane.
+Adding to the problems, a top MAX supplier, Spirit AeroSystems, announced Friday it will lay off 2,800 employees, and possibly more, after Boeing halted production of the top-selling plane, and the Federal Aviation Administration proposed a $5.4 million civil fine on Boeing for installing defective parts on the MAX.

-"I still haven't been forgiven by God for the covering up I did last year," one employee wrote in a message from 2018 in reference to dealings with the Federal Aviation Administration (FAA).
+"I still haven't been forgiven by God for the covering up I did last year," one employee wrote in a message from 2018 in reference to dealings with the FAA.

 "I know but this is what these regulators get when they try and get in the way.
 They impede progress," another wrote in August 2015.